bisatol/hello-go-deploy-marathon/docs/_includes/README.md

 Check you image at DockerHub.
 My image is [https://hub.docker.com/r/jeffdecola/hello-go-deploy-marathon](https://hub.docker.com/r/jeffdecola/hello-go-deploy-marathon).

-Erase your local image first to prove it pulls it from dockerhub,
+Erase your local docker image first to prove it pulls it from dockerhub,

 ```bash
 docker rmi jeffdecola/hello-go-deploy-marathon